ElthamLiu1991/ZLTH/README.md

 `python launcher.py`
 ### Docker
 ## How to Use
-Open web browser and enter: http://localhost:5000, enjoy!
+Open web browser and enter: http://localhost:5000, or any ZLTH service IP address instead of *localhost*, **http://{ip}:5000**, enjoy!